Seldom: An Anonymity Network with Selective Deanonymization: Deanonymization Process

 At this point, the exit relay does not know that the deanonymization request is only for probe traffic.
-It learns that the vote for the request was successful, but does not see the reasoning behind it which is only revealed during the delayed disclosure of the request to the public.
+It learns that the vote for the request was successful but does not see the reasoning behind it, which is only revealed during the delayed disclosure of the request to the public.
 The exit relay thus is expected to cooperate like for ordinary deanonymization.
-Afterwards, the consortium verifies the signature of the database key \(H(\text{ID}_3)\) with the public key indicated in the commitment.
+Afterward, the consortium verifies the signature of the database key $H\left(\text{ID}_3\right)$ with the public key indicated in the commitment.
 If this verification is successful, the exit relay passed the probe.
 Otherwise, the directory authority no longer accepts this exit relay.
 The other directory authorities can adopt this assessment but are encouraged to verify it through independent probes.
 Otherwise, a single directory authority would have the power to remove relays at will by claiming they failed a probe.
+However, a malicious relay may try to detect such additional probes and behave honestly for them to not be removed from the network.
+Hence, once suspicious, a relay should be probed with a higher frequency at random intervals to ensure any misbehavior was indeed a one-off event.
 The consortium can also further investigate the encrypted identity to identify non-exit relays that are misbehaving.
 Through regular probing, the consortium and the \acp{LEA} can be much more confident that each relay behaves correctly during deanonymization.

+In general, there are two concerns that dictate the selection of a sensible probing frequency: strain on the network and detectability.
+The exit bandwidth consumption of one probe is dominated by the size of the accessed web page, where a median web page is \SI{2.8}{MB} in size~\cite{http-archive}.
+Having each directory authority probe each exit relay once per day would thus result in not even \SI{1}{MB/s} of exit bandwidth consumption.
+To put this overhead into perspective, we can look at bandwidth authorities~\cite{2016_alsabah_performance}, which consume orders of magnitude more bandwidth for relay capacity estimations~\cite{2022_darir_mleflow}.
+Moreover, to avoid that probes are detected, the respective deanonymization needs to take time to match the manual decision-making within the consortium.
+Given that executing multiple probes in parallel likely adds limited value, a probing frequency above one probe per day is unrealistic.

-Probing is expected to make up the bulk of all requests.
+Overall, probing is expected to make up the bulk of all requests.
 As the public is informed about each request immediately, all probers are encouraged to reveal that a probe took place immediately after conclusion.
 Therefore, they can call a special function in the smart contract that triggers an event to inform the public, such that the public always knows how many requests actually deanonymize a user.